What Happens When You Total a Financed Car?

 Let’s take a closer look at how your claim might play out.

-Let's say a car rear-ends you at a stoplight.
-If the other driver is at fault for the accident, you might be able to file a claim with that driver's insurance company (assuming you aren't dealing with an uninsured driver).
-This is called a "third-party insurance claim."
-Whether you're dealing with the other driver's insurance company or your own, an insurer will only pay out the ACV for a totaled car.
+Let’s say a car rear-ends you at a stoplight.
+Because the other driver was at fault for the accident, you can file a third-party insurance claim with that driver's insurance company (if they were insured).
+But the other driver’s insurance company only has to pay the ACV for your totaled car.
+If there's a shortfall, your lender will look to you for the balance.

-Gap insurance (short for "Guaranteed Auto Protection'') covers the difference between your car's ACV and the amount you owe on your loan.
-You can typically buy gap coverage through your car loan lender or insurance company.
+GAP insurance (short for “Guaranteed Auto Protection'') covers the difference between your car’s ACV and the amount you owe on your loan.
+You can typically buy GAP coverage through your car lender or insurance company.

-Gap insurance isn't cheap and you need it only when you owe more than your car's worth.
-Gap insurance might be worth having if you:
+GAP insurance isn’t cheap, and you need it only when you owe more than your car’s ACV.
+This coverage might be worth having if you:

 • put little or no money down for your car

-• took out a loan for longer than a few years
+• took out a loan for longer than a few years, leaving you with a high payoff

-• drive more than the average person, or
+• drive more than the average person, which will cause your car to depreciate more quickly, or

 • bought a car that loses value quickly.

-For example, let's say you total your sports car.
-The insurer says the ACV of your car is $25,000, but you still owe $35,000 on your loan.
-Gap insurance can cover the $10,000 difference between your car loan balance and insurance settlement check.
+How does it work?
+Assume you total your sports car.
+The insurer says the ACV of your car is $25,000, but you still owe $35,000 on the loan.
+GAP insurance covers the $10,000 difference between your loan balance and the amount of your insurance settlement.

-Gap insurance only kicks in when your car is a total loss due to an accident or theft.
-Gap insurance typically won't pay for expenses like:
+GAP insurance only kicks in when your car is a total loss due to an accident or theft.
+It typically won’t pay for expenses like:

 • car repairs when your car isn’t a total loss